BrianPMucha/jQuery.madTopParticipants/README.md

 # jQuery.madTopParticipants

-This plugin for Blackbaud Luminate provides a Top Participants widget across multiple Teamraisers.
+This plugin for Blackbaud Luminate provides a customizable Top Participants list drawning from multiple Teamraisers.

 ### Configuration Examples
 ```html